Episodes

 Like what you hear?
 Leave us a review and subscribe to the show on Apple, Google, Spotify, Stitcher, or wherever you listen to podcasts.

-Enterprise Software Defenders is a show where top security executives share how moves to the cloud have created an evolved threat landscape that requires new tools to protect against cybercrime.
+Enterprise AI Defenders is a show where top security executives share how moves to the cloud have created an evolved threat landscape that requires new tools to protect against cybercrime.
 Find more great lessons from tech leaders and enterprise software experts at https://www.enterprisesoftware.blog/

 Show more Show less

-Quick hits from Mark:
+Quick hits from Kirsten:

 --